aaronpowell/aaronpowell.github.io/src/documents/posts/2013-01-08-the-problem-with-assert-istrue.md

---- cson
+---
   title: "The problem with Assert.IsTrue"
   metaTitle: "The problem with Assert.IsTrue"
   description: "It's time for another rant, this time it's with how some people write their unit tests"
   revised: "2013-01-08"
   date: "2013-01-08"
-tags: ["unit-testing","opinionated","ranting","rant"]
+  tags:
+    - "unit-testing"
+    - "opinionated"
+    - "ranting"
+    - "rant"
   migrated: "true"
-urls: ["/rant/the-problem-with-assert-istrue"]
+  urls:
+    - "/rant/the-problem-with-assert-istrue"
-summary: """
+  summary: ""

-"""
 ---
 Have you ever seen a unit test that looks like this: